RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 ## Study Area

-**Sakarya Province**, located in the Marmara-Black Sea transition zone of northwestern Türkiye, is one of Turkey's leading hazelnut production regions.
-The province encompasses a heterogeneous landscape spanning dense forest, agricultural lands, urban fabric, wetlands, and water bodies.

-- **Spatial extent:** ~48.9 million valid pixels at 10 m resolution
+**Sakarya Province**, located in the Marmara–Black Sea transition zone of northwestern Türkiye, encompasses a heterogeneous landscape of dense forest, fragmented agricultural lands, urban fabric, wetlands, and water bodies, making it one of Turkey's most complex and thematically rich LULC mapping environments.
+The province is also among Turkey's leading hazelnut production regions, situated within the broader Black Sea coastal belt where Turkey accounts for more than 70% of global hazelnut output — approximately 747,000 ha under cultivation and 650,000 tonnes produced as of 2023.
+The study area covers ~48.9 million valid pixels at 10 m spatial resolution and spans 11 spectrally heterogeneous LULC classes, seven of which correspond to distinct forms of vegetated cover, posing a particularly demanding discrimination problem for medium-resolution satellite-based classification.
-- **Thematic complexity:** 11 LULC classes across a spectrally heterogeneous agricultural mosaic
-- **Agricultural significance:** Turkey accounts for >70% of global hazelnut output (~747,000 ha cultivation area, 650,000 tonnes production as of 2023)

 <br>